Tradie Talk Translator: Queenslander Edition

 Lattice

-Timber slats arranged in a grid or criss-cross pattern, often used for under-verandah screening or privacy.
+Timber slats arranged in a grid pattern, often used for under-verandah screening or privacy.

 French Doors